 - Prepare in advance of each advisement meeting, making a list of your questions and/or what you want to accomplish.

-- Make use of a variety of advisement-related tools in Albert and on NYU's websites to help assess your current status, identify possible options, and weigh choices for specific next steps.
+- Make use of a variety of advisement-related tools in Albert, such as Academic Planner*, and on NYU's websites to help assess your current status, identify possible options, and weigh choices for specific next steps.

 - Do your best to communicate clearly and openly with your advisor(s): ask questions, share ideas, or express concerns without hesitation.